silentgameplays/Simple-Arch-Linux-Setup/README.md

 * sudo pacman -S  mpv vlc dragon kmplayer celluloid mpd qtav

-# (Optional) In case you want a GNOME-desktop package on other DE(might solve some issues/might cause some issues):

-* sudo pacman -S gnome-desktop

 # (In case you are using meson builds)

 * sudo pacman -S meson